Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Max Drawdown Duration is the worst (the maximum/longest) amount of time an investment has seen between peaks (equity highs) in days.'

-• The maximum days below previous high over 5 years of Universal Investment Strategy 3x Leverage is 525 days, which is larger, thus worse compared to the benchmark SPY (488 days) in the same period.
+• Looking at the maximum days below previous high of 525 days in the last 5 years of Universal Investment Strategy 3x Leverage, we see it is relatively greater, thus worse in comparison to the benchmark SPY (488 days)

-• Compared with SPY (488 days) in the period of the last 3 years, the maximum time in days below previous high water mark of 525 days is greater, thus worse.
+• Compared with SPY (488 days) in the period of the last 3 years, the maximum time in days below previous high water mark of 525 days is larger, thus worse.

 AveDuration: